Th0rGarden/abracadabra-for-obsidian/README.md

 - **📝 Plugin Notes Settings:** Set default state, notes storage path, and auto-save behavior.

-- **🎛️ Command Module Settings:** Set global default colors for tiles and text.
+- **🎛️ Command Module Settings:** Set global default colors, rows, and columns for tiles.

 - **✨ Extras & Dev Tools:** Toggle universal upgrades like the full-length theme picker and "Open settings for..." command.

 - **🗄️ Data Management:** Manually clear caches for Readmes, version info, and more.

-### Global and plugin-specific layouts
-🌍 <strong>Global Layout:</strong> Define the master layout in Abracadabra's main settings.
-This default order and visibility applies to all plugins.

-🔬 <strong>Per-Plugin Layout:</strong> Use the `Abracadabra ˅` menu to override the global layout.
-Hide a component just for that plugin, or drag and drop to reorder them.

-<a href="https://th0rgarden.github.io/Abracadabra-Docs/#customization">Learn more about it in the Customization Guide</a>.
+<a href="https://th0rgarden.github.io/abracadabra-for-obsidian/#customization">Learn more in the Customization Guide</a>.

 ## Frequently Asked Questions (FAQ)